KxSystems/docs/docs/kb/performance-tips.md

 This test measures the time to insert a million rows into a table, one at a time, and also as bulk inserts of 10, 100, 1000, and 10000 rows.

-To run the test, simply load it into a q session:
+To run the test, simply load :fontawesome-solid-download: [`throughput.q`](./throughput.q) into a q session:

 ```bash
 $ q throughput.q